 The Yungang Grottoes Site, formerly called Wuzhoushan Grottoes, is built at the foot of Wuzhou Mountain on the western side of Datong City.
 The number of Yungang Grottoes is 252 and there are 51,000 statues here.
-The origin of these cavities, which directly carved in the hollow of the mountain, dates back more than 1500 years.
+The origin of these cavities, which are directly carved in the hollow of the mountain, dates back more than 1500 years.

 Formerly, wooden temples protected the entrances to these caves; but the fire destroyed these temples.
 However, they were then renovated.
 Currently, there are only three wooden temples protecting the entrance to the caves.
 There is no longer any protection for the rest of the cavities and their entrances are directly on the outside.

-History of Yungang Grottoes
+History of Yungang Grottoes in Datong

 The city of Datong, formerly called Pingcheng, was the capital of the Wei Kingdom between 398 and 494.
 Datong is located in the northern part of China.
 In the Wei Kingdom era, the city became the center of politics, economics, and culture.
 For almost thirty years, until 523, the city of Datong retained its major role in the kingdom.
 A revolt led it to decline and abandonment.